 (Notice – there's a free “Lite” version that lets you slow down only the first minute of the song, and a full version for 10$-15$ which lets you work with the entire song)

 Another one that is very popular with the jazz students and the advanced players.

 When you want to transcribe a piece of music, a solo, or any complex part (which in this context means – learning music by ear, either by writing it down or simply by playing it and not writing it down) – you need a comfortable tool to slow it down and to loop certain parts in it.
-These apps do that in the best and most intuitive way, and I use Transcribe+ very often in my solo studies.
+This app does it in the best and most intuitive way, and I use Amazing Slow Downer very often in my solo studies.

 If you're into guitar theory, you probably noticed that this knowledge is almost useless on the guitar – unless you know where the different notes are located on the fretboard.
 Since there are so many notes, I struggled for a very long time with having them memorized completely, until I found out a two-part system that finally made it all click for me.
 The first part is visualizing the fretboard using the moveable CAGED system, and the second one is using an app that really challenges you and pushes you to speedy answers.

 I tried a couple of fretboard learning apps in the past, but Fret Trainer is the one I like the most and have practiced with it daily for several weeks, until I felt like I had it all down.
 (I played it every day for around 5 minutes until I had a total of 5300 correct answers, and realized that I don't need it anymore 😎)

 Besides the fact that it is very well made and intuitive, it has several different methods to work on your memory and let you get used to recalling a note within a fraction of a second – which is what it all comes down to when you're in the middle of a jam.